Market Data for The Coastal Carolinas - UPDATE 06/30/2026.

 I create customized charts by type, features, amenities and more for my seller or buyer clients to determine fair market value to help them get possibly the best price possible.
 CALL ME TODAY FOR A CUSTOMIZED DATA CHART IF YOU ARE SELLING OR BUYING YOUR PROPERTY.

-MARKET UPDATE THROUGH March 5, 2026.
+MARKET UPDATE THROUGH June 30, 2026.

 The last key indicator to mention is the Percent List Price to Sold.
 That number represents the difference between the listed price of a home and eventual sold price.
 So far for 2026 that number has held at the 2025 numbers for 2026 at 97%.
-That’s a strong number for early 2026.
+That’s a strong number for 2026.

 Stay tuned.